 And if that's not enough, BJ's also offers regular coupons and discounts that can help you save even more money.
 So if you're looking for affordable prices on quality merchandise, BJ's is the place to shop!

 Specialty Produce Items

-Produce in general at wholesale clubs can be a great deal when items are in season, but it's those specialty ones that get you.
+Produce in general at wholesale clubs can be a great deal when items are in season, but it's those speciality ones that get you.

-Like garlic.
-If you aren’t going to use five cloves of garlic fairly soon, it’s going to go bad.
+Like garlic, if you don't use five cloves of garlic reasonably soon, it will go bad.
 You can read more about storing and keeping garlic here.

-If you end up buying spices at wholesale clubs like BJs YOU MUST crunch up the spice before you use it.
-Over time dried spices will lose their punch but you can help bring them back to life with a little quick crunch.
+If you buy spices at wholesale clubs like BJs, YOU MUST crunch up the spice before you use it.
+Over time dried herbs will lose their punch, but you can help bring them back to life with a quick crunch.